 Every symbol in Emacs-Lisp is in the global namespace.
 There is rudimentary support for hand-rolled namespaces using obarrays, but there's no equivalent to Common Lisp's

-in-package, making obarrays effectively useless as a tool for code isolation.The only effective workaround for this problem is to prefix every symbol with the package name.
+, making obarrays effectively useless as a tool for code isolation.The only effective workaround for this problem is to prefix every symbol with the package name.
 This practice has become so entrenched in Emacs-Lisp programming that many packages (e.g.

-apropos and the elp elisp profiler) rely on the convention for proper operation.The main adverse consequence of this problem in practice is program verbosity; it makes Emacs-Lisp more difficult to read and write than Common Lisp or Scheme.
+elisp profiler) rely on the convention for proper operation.The main adverse consequence of this problem in practice is program verbosity; it makes Emacs-Lisp more difficult to read and write than Common Lisp or Scheme.
 It can also have a non-negligible impact on performance, especially of interpreted code, as the prefix characters can approach 5% to 10% of total program size in some cases.

 The problems run slightly deeper than simple verbosity.
 Without namespaces you have no real encapsulation facility: there is no convenient way to make a "package-private" variable or function.
 In practice there's little problem with program integrity; it's hard for an external package to change a "private" variable inadvertently in the presence of symbol prefixes.
 However, it makes it annoyingly difficult for users of the package to discern the "important" top-level configuration variables and program entry points from the unimportant ones.
 Elisp attempts a few conventions here, but it's a far cry from real encapsulation support.